Pete du Pont: Early life and family

 Pierre Samuel du Pont IV was born on January 22, 1935, in Wilmington, Delaware.
-A member of the Du Pont family, he was the son of Pierre S. du Pont III and Jane Holcomb du Pont, grandson of Lammot du Pont II, and great nephew of Pierre S. du Pont, the developer of Longwood Gardens.
+A member of the Du Pont family, he was the son of Pierre Samuel du Pont III and Jane Holcomb du Pont, grandson of Lammot du Pont II, and great nephew of Pierre S. du Pont, the developer of Longwood Gardens.
 After education at Phillips Exeter Academy, Princeton University, and Harvard Law School, he served in the U.S. Naval Reserve (Seabees) from 1957 until 1960.
 He was married to Elise Ravenel Wood and has four children, Elise, Pierre V, Ben, and Eleuthère.

 Professional and political career

 From 1963 until 1970 du Pont was employed by E.I. du Pont de Nemours and Co.
 In 1968, he was elected unopposed to the 12th district seat in the Delaware House of Representatives, which he held until 1971.
 He seriously considered a bid for a United States Senate seat in 1972 (eventually won by Democrat Joe Biden), and initially faced a likely primary election against former U.S. Representative Harry G. Haskell Jr. He then bowed out in accordance with the wish of Republican leaders, including President Richard Nixon, to have a reluctant incumbent U.S. Senator J. Caleb Boggs seek a third term.